Leadership in Health Professions Education a.)

 Artifact Reflection:

-(Project Name)/HPTT 823 Leadership in Health Professions Education
+Plan for Effective and Positive Leadership/HPTT 823 Leadership in Health Professions Education

 Artifact Reflection: